blackchip-org/zc/README.md

     $ zc 2 3 add
     5

+Using quotes from the command line can be tricky since they are interpreted by the shell:

+    $ zc 'foo' len
+    (!) unknown operation: abc

+In this case, wrap the expression with quotes and then use square brackets for foo:

+    $ zc '[foo] len'
+    3

 Use a single argument of `-` to read from standard input:

     $ echo "2 3 add" | zc -